 Sanders won the 1994 Defensive Player of the Year title, claimed two Super Bowl rings, and earned a place in the Pro Football Hall of Fame.

 Deion Sanders Jr. was a college football player

 Given Deion Sanders’ athletic pedigree, it’s unsurprising that his sons have also taken to the gridiron.
 Their talent, however, hasn’t matched up to their famous father.

-These days, Sanders Jr. is the man behind the Well Off brand.
+These days, Sanders Jr. is the man behind the Well Off Forever brand.
 “I stopped playing football my junior year in college.
 I didn’t go to ‘the league.’
-I had to find another way to ‘ball’ without sports,” the brand’s website explains.
+I had to find another way to ‘ball’ without sports,” he explains on the Well Off Forever website.
 “I had to find another way to be creative and express myself.
 I had to find something else that I loved doing and that I could put my time into”.

-Sanders’ two younger sons have potential but don’t seem poised to dethrone their dad
+Sanders Sr.’s two younger sons, Shilo and Shedeur, have potential but don’t seem poised to dethrone their dad

 Deion Sanders has two more sons, though, named Shilo and Shedeur.
 Shilo is Deion’s middle son who played football at the University of South Carolina.
 Like his dad, he plays defensive back.
 But he didn’t make much of an impact during his freshman season.
 Shilo appeared in two games for the Gamecocks, making two total tackles and recovering one fumble.

 On December 15, 2020, he transferred to Jackson State where his dad serves as the head coach.
 Since then, the redshirt freshman has improved significantly, according to Sports Illustrated.